listerily/ModdedBE/README.md

  Source code for ModdedBE app.
  + *AgentMainActivity*
  Source code for AgentMainActivity.dex.
+ + *Keystore*
+ Keystore file to sign the release package.

 ## What's Available
  + Launch the game (Succeed with Minecraft 1.16.201.01, Xiaomi Mi10, Android 10).